Open dumping

 Key areas of UNEP technical assistance:

-• Policies and regulations support
+• Policies and regulatory support

-• Capacity-building programs
+• Capacity-building programmes

 • Technical guidance